uhop/nano-binary-search/ARCHITECTURE.md

 - `types` — legacy TS resolvers.
 - `main` — legacy CJS resolvers.

-`index.js` exports `binarySearch` both as default and by name, so ESM default import and CJS destructure both work.
+`index.js` exports `binarySearch` both as default and by name, so ESM default import and CJS destructure both work; the sorted-array functions are named-only.

 ## Tests

 Tests use `tape-six`; `package.json#tape6` declares the test glob and the importmap for the in-browser runner.
-The three files cover the functional surface (ESM), the typings (TS), and CJS interop.
+The four files cover the core primitive
+(ESM), the sorted-array family (ESM), the typings (TS), and CJS interop.
 CI runs the matrix of non-EOL Node versions on ubuntu-latest.